malvadaox/dsc-phase-1-project-v3/README.md

 ### Data visualisation
 -This is the last step, we must create **graphical represantions of our data.So it can be undestood and interpreted better.**
+This helps non-technical people understand the data and make beter decisions based what the data shows.

 -Make  + Total.FAtal.Injuries **piechart**, show the top 10  makes with the most fatal inuries .